bnidam/Mission_to_Mars_Web_Scraping/README.md

 # Mission_to_Mars_Web_Scraping

 ## Overview of Project
 Websites are full of information - from headline news and insteresting articles to data.
 Web-scraping is a useful way to extract that information or data to compile and analyze it.
-This project uses a variety of tools to practice all of these skills
+This project uses a variety of tools to practice all of these skills.

 ### Purpose
 The purpose of this project is to use web scraping to collect information and data, format and organize this information and/or data, and analyze it to answer questions, then store those files.
 This project aids in the practice of identifying HTML elements and their attributes, extracting and parsing various types of information - text, links, data.